JackCameron45/group14-sem-coursework/use-cases/use-case-35.md

 ### Goal in Context

-As students of the SEM module we need to show the amount of people who speak Spanish.
+As a Java application developer I need to show the amount of people who speak Spanish to aid with the localisation of my project.

 ### Scope